Follow any of these channels to receive the latest updates — WhatsApp, Messenger, or Viber. Keep safe!

 The Cebu earthquake didn’t only reveal a lack of emergency communication—it showed a deeper misalignment of expectations between management and employees.

-In many companies, employees assumed that leadership would prioritize evacuation, while managers—pressured by business continuity targets—expected staff to keep operations running “until further notice.”
+In many companies, employees assumed leadership would prioritize evacuation, while managers—pressured by business continuity targets—expected staff to keep operations running “until further notice.”
 The silence and confusion that followed were not just failures of communication but of clarity and foresight.

-In short: employees didn’t know what management expected, and management didn’t secure employee buy-in on what continuity really means.
-That gap bred frustration, fear, and mistrust—especially in a sector where people are both the product and the brand.
+If no shared protocol exists for crisis response, that’s a leadership foresight issue.
+But if a protocol does exist and employees were never informed, that’s a communication and HR accountability issue.
+In short: employees didn’t know what management expected, and management didn’t secure buy-in.
+That gap bred mistrust—especially in a sector where people are both the product and the brand.

 A Credible People First BCP

-- At company level: Many responses were reactive—“stay longer, earn more”—instead of tested evacuation drills, alternate site setups, or worker logistics.
+• At company level: Many responses were reactive—“stay longer, earn more”—instead of tested evacuation drills, alternate site setups, or worker logistics.

 What Peer BPO Hubs Did Right